I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled

 Kodaikanal is one of the most popular hill stations in Tamil Nadu.
 Its major sight-seeing attractions need no introduction.
-Kodai lake, Coaker's walk, Pillar Rocks, Guna caves, Golf Club, Bryant Park and Silver Cascade are all great places known to regular travelers.
+Kodai lake, Coaker's walk, Pillar Rocks, Guna caves, Golf Club, Bryant Park and Silver Cascade are all great places known to seasoned travelers.
 In this article, I will talk about some of Kodaikanal's lesser-known attractions.

 - Berijam Lake